Shani Bensimon

 I collected resin from Constable’s pine tree and distilled it into turpentine.
 The turpentine is intended for conservation laboratories to restore Constable’s paintings.

-Turpentine is a solvent-highly volatile-but it also reunites and stabilizes fragmented layers of paint: a transparent, conceptual painting nested within Constable’s own.
+a transparent, conceptual painting nested within Constable’s own.

 2024-2025